In the era of Climate Change, Water is the new Gold

 Participants will be invited to attend a series of innovation webinars facilitated by industry professionals, NGOs and University institutions.
 Get inspired to be a change maker, expand your learning and skills, and get to develop your talent with us!

-Read the 2022 RE-NEW Challenge participant guidelines here.
+Read the 2023 RE-NEW Our WORLD Challenge participant guidelines here.

 The RE-NEW Challenge offers local students an international voice